-- a) substitute a synthetic dilution water that has a pH, hardness, and alkalinity similar to that of the closest downstream perennial water unaffected by the discharge; or - b) use the closest downstream perennial water unaffected by the discharge. - 2) Where the receiving water proves unsatisfactory as a result of pre-existing instream toxicity (i.e. fails to fulfill the test acceptance criteria of Part 2.a.), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - a) a synthetic lab water control was performed (in addition to the receiving water control) which fulfilled the test acceptance requirements of Part 2.a; - b) the test indicating receiving water toxicity was carried out to completion (i.e., 7 days); and - c) the permittee submitted all test results indicating receiving water toxicity with the reports and information required in Part 3. - 3) The synthetic dilution water shall consist of standard, moderately hard, reconstituted water.
+- 1) Dilution water used in the toxicity tests must be the receiving water collected as close as possible to the point of discharge into the lake but unaffected by the discharge. - 2) Where the receiving water proves unsatisfactory as a result of pre-existing instream toxicity (i.e. fails to fulfill the test acceptance criteria of Part 2.a.), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations:

+- a) a synthetic lab water control was performed (in addition to the receiving water control) which fulfilled the test acceptance requirements of Part 2.a; - b) the test indicating receiving water toxicity was carried out to completion (i.e., 7 days); and - c) the permittee submitted all test results indicating receiving water toxicity with the reports and information required in Part 3. - 3) The synthetic dilution water shall consist of standard, moderately hard, reconstituted water.
 Upon approval, the permittee may substitute other appropriate dilution water with chemical and physical characteristics similar to that of the receiving water.